How to Get Healthy, Softer Lips Without Using Toxic Lip Balm Ingredients

 Written by: 100% PURE®

 There are lots of things to love about fall (pumpkin spice lattes being #1).
 But one thing we don’t love is the sad correlation between cooler weather and rougher lips.
 As it gets colder outside, our lip skin ages quicker, dries out faster, and needs extra TLC.
-Staying hydrated isn’t the only way we should care for our lips.
-We always keep a soothing lip balm nearby, but we’re never desperate enough to reach for any old lip product
+Staying hydrated isn’t the only way we should care for our lips – they need their own hydration, too!

+While it’s ideal to always have a soothing lip balm nearby, we’re never desperate enough to reach for any old lip product.
 Did you know that many lip balms actually contain ingredients that are harmful – not helpful – to the lips and body?
 We’ll tell you which lip balm ingredients to avoid, why they’re harmful, and what replacement products will keep your pout from puckering.

 Common Lip Balm Ingredients

 If you’ve ever taken a gander at your average drugstore lip balm ingredient list, it probably felt like you were reading a foreign language.
 Many products feature the scientific or medical name for their ingredients on the back panel of their package, which aren’t always easy to understand.
-We don’t believe that ingredients need to be a big mystery, which is why we’re 100% clear with what we use, what we DON’T use (which is why you’re reading this), and even include explanations in our blogs for how the ingredients affect the functionality of a product.

 Some of the common acceptable ingredients we’ve seen for lip balms include beeswax, coconut oil, carnauba wax, and vitamin E oil.
 On the downside, we’ve also seen ingredients like lanolin, which is a fatty substance extracted from sheep skin and hair.
 Don’t forget about lip balms with chemical sunscreen.
 If you wear those kinds of SPF lip balms, where do you think those chemicals go when you eat food, or lick your lips?

-Balm Swatch Ingredients to Avoid
+Ingredients to Avoid in Lip Balms

 Many common lip products struggle to prioritize health and quality over cheap and easy ingredients.
 Sure, the occasional rose oil or honey extract sounds great in a lip balm -- but they’re normally just a featured ingredient.
-If you stop to read the full ingredient list, you might be disappointed by what you find
+If you stop to read the full ingredient list, you might be disappointed by what you find.

 Parabens

 Parabens, a hot-button topic in the cosmetic world, are usually one of the first ingredients we discover in lip balms.
-They’re found as fragrances or flavors in many low quality lip balms, especially ones marketed towards younger customers.
+They’re found as fragrances or flavors in many low-quality lip balms, especially ones marketed towards younger customers.
 Lip balm ‘tints’, often found in the beauty aisle, are also big culprits for synthetic fragrances, which are meant to make the product more ‘tasty’.
 We use essential oils and natural, food grade flavors to flavor our lip balms!

 Petrolatum

 Petrolatum, also known as petroleum jelly or mineral oil, is derived from petroleum.
-Since the process for producing petrolatum often requires use of synthetic chemicals, the odds of petrolatum becoming contaminated by these toxins is relatively high.
+Since the process for producing petrolatum often requires the use of synthetic chemicals, the odds of petrolatum becoming contaminated by these toxins is relatively high.

 Synthetic Colors